 Both models utilize the F136 R V8 belonging to the Ferrari/Maserati F136 engine family; it displaces 4,244 cc and is rated at 390 PS (287 kW; 385 hp) at 7,000 rpm with a peak torque of 450 N⋅m (332 lb⋅ft) at 4,500 rpm.

 Significant changes from the prior 3200 GT engine were the larger displacement resulting from an increased cylinder bore diameter and the move to a naturally aspirated intake system which replaced the twin-turbocharged induction approach Maserati had used for the previous 20 years, fundamentally because the powertrain was now Ferrari based.
-The crankshaft is of cross plane design.
+The crankshaft is of cross-plane design.
 The engine operates at a compression ratio of 11.1:1 with the eight cylinders configured in a 90° V design.
-The cylinder bore diameter is 92 mm (3.62 in) and piston stroke length is 80 mm (3.15 in).
-The engine shares many of the design features of modern racing engines, including dry sump lubrication, a pump assembly located outside the crankcase, and four valves per cylinder.
+The cylinder bore diameter is 92 mm (3.62 in) and the piston stroke length is 80 mm (3.15 in).
+The engine shares many of the design features of modern racing engines, including dry-sump lubrication, a pump assembly located outside the crankcase, and four valves per cylinder.
 The 32-valve DOHC utilises chain-driven, twin-overhead camshafts that provide valve actuation in less than 0.15 seconds, with the intake cams being controlled by variable valve timing.
-The crankcase and cylinder heads are made from an aluminum and silicon alloy, giving the engine a relatively light weight of 184 kg (406 lb)
+The crankcase and cylinder heads are made from an aluminium and silicon alloy, giving the engine a relatively lightweight of 184 kg (406 lb)